Site Background

 OUR COMMITMENT TO YOU

-We are committed to your respecting and upholding your privacy rights.
+We are committed to respecting and upholding your privacy rights.
 In this Privacy Notice, we describe how we collect, use, and share your personal data.
 We also explain what rights you have in relation to your personal data.

 Privacy and data protection are ever changing and enhancing the rights of individuals.
 As such, we review how we use your personal data, and we may update this Privacy Notice from time to time to reflect this, and to reflect any changes in the law.
 The Privacy Notice displayed on this page is always the most up to date version.
 We would encourage you to re-visit our Privacy Notice from time to time so that you are aware of any relevant updates we have made.